ko-isobe/tamproto/README.md

 - First block is a device name field.
 This fields are used as just indicating device names in tamproto output.
 - `key` field is to specify each Agent public key's filename.
 This keyfile is required to contain `kid` for distinguishing Agents.
 When using multiple Agents, each Agent should contain same `kid` in the COSE unprotected header.
 - `rules` field holds pairs to Agent's request TC-lists and TAM's response manifest.
 The `requested` field is match to the `requested-tc-list` in QueryResponse.
 And the `update` field is match to the `manifest-list` in QueryResponse.
 (See [ietf-teep-protocol Section 4.2 and 4.3](https://datatracker.ietf.org/doc/html/draft-ietf-teep-protocol-12))
+### Attestation
+- tamproto supports Passport model.
+Background-check model isn't so.
+- When QueryResponse contains Attestation Results EAT, tamproto tries to verify it by the following Verifier public key.
+- Store an Verifier ECDSA P-256 public jwk file in `key` directory and write its filename into `key["Verify"]` field in `config.json`.
 ### TLS Keys
 - When using TLS connection between TAM and TEEP brokers, you can obtain the TLS Keys and Certificates in the `key` directory.
 - If you want to use your own keys and certs, replace these files with keeping the same filenames.